-Once the rezoning is understood, we will propose new strategies for the area.
-We will explore also the potential transformation (in terms of Architecture) from the public space to the private, understanding that this goes beyond the mere definition of ownership, but rather a series of spaces that would offer the community the opportunity of exchange, interact, connect, and relate with each other.
+In the first semester (Spring 2018) students wrote a 200 page research document and proposed several ideas for the area.
+They explored also the potential transformation (in terms of Architecture) from the public space to the private, understanding that this went beyond the mere definition of ownership, but rather a series of spaces that would offer the community the opportunity of exchange, interact, connect, and relate with each other.